Negley Farson: Birth and Childhood

 "That was the way I got one of the worst blows in my life.
 The fury of Coach Ward cut no ice with the professor of physics.
 Even the intercession of Mike Murphy was in vain."

 This was only the prelude to a series of events which finally led him one night to pack up his belongings and leave without attempting to finish his course at Penn or at any other university.

 His unwillingness to continue long in routine positions is characteristic of his attitude in all the events of his subsequent career at home and abroad.
 Philadelphians will find greater interest in his works in knowing that Negley Farson, brilliant journalist and author, is James Scott Negley Farson of the Class of 1914 of the University of Pennsylvania.

 — ("Principally Philadelphian", Philadelphia Evening Bulletin, 16 September 1936.)

-Born on May 14, 1890 in Plainfield, New Jersey at his maternal grandparents' residence, Farson was the son of Enoch S. Farson (1858-1928) and Grace Negley Farson (1871-1950).
-He had a younger brother, Enoch (b.
-1892).
+Born on May 14, 1890, in Plainfield, New Jersey at his maternal grandparents' residence, Farson was the son of Enoch S. Farson (1858–1928) and Grace Negley Farson (1871–1950).
+He had a younger brother, Enoch (born 1892).
 Farson was raised in his early years by his maternal grandfather, the notorious and eccentric American Civil War veteran General James Negley, of whom it was written that he ‘made other men look like mongrel dogs.’
 James Negley added Negley to Farson's name, apparently to make him his heir.

 When James Negley died, his house was repossessed because there was no money to cover his debts.
 Farson was educated at Andover and at Chester (PA) High School.
 He only went to live with his parents after his grandfather's death in 1901 and his expulsion from Andover.

 Farson read civil engineering at the University of Pennsylvania, but he dropped out of his own accord.